create-softdev/softdev-program/modules/03-CLI/praxis/assets/zip-file-exercise/instructions.md

     Write down the 7th letter of that command.
 16. Copy the file you found in 'feb' to here.
 17. Use 'wc' to check that it has just one line, and one word.
 How many characters does it have?
 18. Show the contents of the file you copied.
-Write down the 3rd letter
+Write down the 2rd letter
 19. Go back to the 'shakespeare' directory.
+Do it with one 'cd' command.
 18. Search in 'hamlet.txt' for a sentence that contains the word 'question' and the word 'that'
 19. What is the 5th word?
 The 7th word?
 Write them down?
 20. Look for the phrase "stand alone" in all the shakespeare texts we have.